How to Get Into Tech: Insider Advice from Industry Professionals

 If you’re already working full-time and going to school, you may wonder when you’ll have time to also complete an internship.
 Some schools allow you to turn your internship experiences into college credits, which can alleviate some of that stress.
 At SNHU, for example, you can often earn three credits toward your degree if you complete a set number of hours and a supplementary internship course that helps you connect your experiences to your education.

-Humkar said employers are generally flexible with their interns, too, meaning you might be able to create a schedule that works for you and your supervisor.
+Humkar said some employers are flexible with their interns, too, meaning you might be able to create a schedule that works for you and your supervisor.
 You may also have the option to complete a remote internship, meaning you don’t need to travel to an office setting to gain professional experience.

 You might also consider volunteering at local nonprofits.
 “The great thing about technology is that there are so many places that need help,” said Brooke Goggin, a solutions engineer and computer science faculty member at SNHU.
-Although unpaid, you can still count these types of volunteer work as professional experiences.

 Volunteering can help you grow your network, allowing you to make new connections and gain references who can speak to your work.
 You'll also have an opportunity to showcase your technical and soft skills, build on your experience and supplement your resume.